software-patterns/workshop/patterns/logic-dependency-boundary.md

   to do its computation, but it can also create a stateful object, send some messages to it, construct an immutable return value from the responses, and throw the object away.
 - A stateful object can create other stateful objects and send messages to them, and of course it can call pure functions.
-- Mutating routines can be thought of as just convenience wrappers for sending a series of messages, so they can be used by any of the other types of code too.
+- Mutators can be thought of as just convenience wrappers for sending a series of messages, so they can be used by any of the other types of code too.

 Type 4 code is different, though. *Type 4 is a virus*.
 It is transitive.
 Everything